1. Bring Priority Emails to the Top

 If you’ve ever accidentally closed out your Gmail tab while writing an email, you’ve been coincidentally saved by the automatic Draft feature in Gmail.
 Gmail will save whatever emails you’re working on in a designated Drafts folder, for your future editing and perusing needs.
 You can utilize this Draft system for anything, from working on future emails you’ll need to send to saving some of your work in a format that’s instantly ready to convert to email.

-1. Compose an emaildraft email test howto
+- Compose an email

-2. Write/attach anything in the email that you want to save for later.
+- Write/attach anything in the email that you want to save for later.

-3. Search your drafts later to find it again
+- Search your drafts later to find it again

 43. Mark emails specifically so Google can learn how to filter them